Community Classes

 What is food system resilience?

 Resilience is the ability to prepare for, withstand, and recover from a crisis or disruption.
-A resilient food system is able to withstand and recover from disruptions in a way that ensures a sufficient supply of acceptable and accessible food for all.
+A resilient food system is able to withstand and recover from disruptions in a way that ensures a sufficient supply of food for all.

 Why is food system resilience important?

-Crises – whether natural or human-made – can cause considerable damage to food systems, and in turn, to the ability of people to access safe, affordable food.
+Crises – whether natural or human-made – can cause considerable damage to food systems, and to people's ability to access safe, affordable food.
 Building more resilient food systems ensures a more continual supply of safe, accessible food for all members of a community.